Fred Kfoury III/Icon Sportswire

 |---|---|---|---|

 Braden Smith (Purdue): In his third season, Braden Smith operated the Purdue offense at an exceptionally high level.
 The point guard averaged 8.7 assists, which was the second most in the country, and also averaged a career-high 15.8 points per game while shooting 42.8% from the field.
-Smith now returns for his senior year to lead a Purdue team that has high expectations, and if he can continue to rack up the assists, while also growing as a scoring threat, he could certainly be in the conversation for this award all season.
+Smith now returns for his senior year to lead a Purdue team with high expectations, and to start the year, he is second in the country with 9.1 assists per game while averaging 13.3 points on 41.3% from the field and 44.4% from three-point range.

-Yaxel Lendeborg (Michigan): Many thought Lendeborg would enter the NBA Draft, but instead, he transferred to play for Dustin May at the University of Michigan.
-Lenedeborg dominated the AAC at UAB, averaging 17.7 points and 11.4 rebounds, which was the 4th highest average in the country.
-Lendeborg was stellar on defense, averaging close to two blocks and steals per game, while also shooting 52.2% from the field and 35.7% from three.
+Yaxel Lendeborg (Michigan): Many thought Lendeborg would enter the NBA Draft, but instead, he transferred to play for Dusty May at the University of Michigan.
+Lendeborg dominated the AAC at UAB, averaging 17.7 points and 11.4 rebounds, the 4th-highest average in the country.
+It did not take long for Lendeborg to stand out at Michigan, either, as he leads the #1 team in the country in scoring with 15 points per game to go along with 7.1 rebounds and 1.6 steals.

 Season - Winner | School | Opening odds | Jan. odds |